cellvia/foldify/README.md

 ## Features

 ###completed:
-*server side and client side support (via supplied browserify transform)
+* server side and client side support (via supplied browserify transform)
-*can return a tree structure, keeps track where in the structure to evaluate without polluting object itself
+* can return a tree structure, keeps track where in the structure to evaluate without polluting object itself
-*can include npm modules or subfolders of npm modules (if you want to grab specific folder of css/less files from a module for example)
+* can include npm modules or subfolders of npm modules (if you want to grab specific folder of css/less files from a module for example)
-*can be folded endlessly
+* can be folded endlessly
-*whitelist / blacklist files or properties at each iteration (using [minimatch](https://github.com/isaacs/minimatch)) *compatible with for...in (no prototype properties to sort through) *tests in both server and browser
+* whitelist / blacklist files or properties at each iteration (using [minimatch](https://github.com/isaacs/minimatch))
+* compatible with for...in (no prototype properties to sort through)
+* tests in both server and browser

 ###yet to be completed:
-*ability to wrap a function around results
+* ability to wrap a function around results
-*add tests for inputting arrays
+* add tests for inputting arrays
-*add test for inputting and currying existing objects *add test for curry even upon evaluation (if undefined returned)
+* add test for inputting and currying existing objects
+* add test for curry even upon evaluation (if undefined returned)

 ## Testing

 Run `npm install` then `npm test` to test server code.

-To test in browser please install [browserify](https://github.com/substack/browserify) and [testling](https://github.com/substack/testling) globally, and then run `npm run browser-test` in the root dir of this module.
+To test in browser please install [browserify](https://github.com/substack/browserify) and [testling](https://github.com/substack/testling) globally, and then run `testling` in the root dir of this module.